Compliance

 The Free Software Foundation Europe provides a dedicated interest group for legal and licensing topics.

-A homepage, not longer maintained, but still serving a collection of license compliance related articles is Groklaw.
+A homepage, no longer maintained, but still serving a collection of license compliance related articles is Groklaw.

 The Open Source Automation Development Lab develops comprehensive information about the interpretation of license texts, the license checklist.